How to become a real estate developer who makes money

 Want to learn how to become a real estate developer?
 What you really want to do is become a successful one, and that requires a skillset and understanding of key principles, that are explored in this article.
-In particular, this article will provide comment and look at how to become a real estate developer in the current property climate in Western Australia.
+This article will provide comment and look at how to become a successful real estate developer in the current property climate in Western Australia.
 It is no secret that the property market in Perth has been very flat for the last few years.
-Learning to think like a developer and apply processes and systems to property development will be critical to your success – property development is running a business, not just buying property as an investment to set and forget.
+Learning to think like a developer and applying profitable principles through clever strategies to your property development will be critical to your success.
+Remember, property development is running a business, not just buying property as an investment to set and forget.

 From the early 2000’s , many people got into developing property and subdividing land in Perth.
 Most never actually learnt how to become a real estate developer- they paid too much for their land, constructed dwellings that were poor design solutions for the site in question, overspent on the build and took far too long to complete the process.
 The reality is that over the 12-18 month project period all of their mistakes were covered by exponential growth in the property market, growth fuelled by a seemingly endless mining boom and housing shortage from an exploding population.
 These “developers” made money from a supply and demand shortage, in a market where desperate owner-occupiers would snap up anything the market offered, not by value adding to the land as a developer does.